Detector-Empowered Video Large Language Model for Efficient Spatio-Temporal Grounding: Related Works

 \subsection{Spatial-Temporal Grounding and Reasoning}

 Recent MLLM-based approaches to video evidence localization can be roughly grouped into three types.
-First, \emph{video spatial grounding} models predict frame-wise masks or boxes under language guidance while treating time implicitly through tracking \cite{yan2024visa,videolisa,lin2025glus,Sa2va}, so they usually do not output explicit start–end timestamps or complete what–when–where chains.
-Second, \emph{video temporal grounding} methods align queries with temporal segments \cite{qian2024momentor,huang2024vtimellm,ren2024timechat,guo2025vtg,wang2024hawkeye,wang2024grounded}, but spatial localization is coarse and not modeled as frame-wise tubes.
-Third, \emph{spatio-temporal video grounding} within MLLMs predicts both when and where by textualizing boxes and spans for autoregressive decoding or by regressing coordinates from hidden states \cite{llavast,openo3video,spacevllm}.
-However, these designs keep spatial representation on the language side, where coordinates lack explicit IoU-based feedback, cross-frame association is weak, and long decoding sequences suffer from exposure bias and drifting boxes.
-DEViL also targets spatio-temporal grounding and reasoning, but instead couples an MLLM with an open-vocabulary detector via a learned Reference–Semantic Token (RST) that replaces the detector’s text-embedding input, and applies tube-mined temporal regularization (TTReg) to stabilize query features and boxes across frames.
-This preserves the instruction-following and general reasoning ability of the MLLM while leveraging detector-level spatial accuracy and temporally consistent tubes, enabling a single model to handle STVG, TVG, and GVQA in a unified manner.
+First, \emph{video spatial grounding} models predict frame-wise masks or boxes under language guidance while treating time implicitly through tracking \cite{yan2024visa,videolisa,lin2025glus,Sa2va}, and therefore usually do not output explicit start--end timestamps or complete what--when--where grounding results.
+Although structurally related, DEViL differs from these methods by using a learned RST to align the MLLM with an open-vocabulary detector for tube-level grounding, rather than using prompt tokens to trigger a segmentor.
+Second, \emph{video temporal grounding} methods align queries with temporal segments \cite{qian2024momentor,huang2024vtimellm,ren2024timechat,guo2025vtg,wang2024hawkeye,wang2024grounded}, but their spatial localization is typically coarse and not modeled as frame-wise tubes.
+Third, \emph{spatio-temporal video grounding} methods within the MLLM framework aim to predict both when and where \cite{llavast,openo3video,spacevllm,zhang2026stvg,tian2025ddavs}.
+However, existing methods still face substantial efficiency bottlenecks: textualized coordinate decoding scales poorly due to dense autoregressive prediction, while decoupled ``segment-then-select'' methods rely on rigid pre-extracted candidates, increasing inference latency and limiting spatial precision.
+In contrast, DEViL couples an MLLM with an open-vocabulary detector through the learned RST and further applies tube-mined temporal regularization (TTReg) to improve cross-frame consistency.
+This design allows DEViL to jointly ground both temporal evidence and spatial trajectories in a more efficient way.